-Kitchens are predominantly made up of units or cupboards.
-A kitchen unit is made up of a ‘carcass’ and a door, or drawer fronts.
+Kitchen units are made up of a ‘carcass’ and a door, or drawer fronts.
 The carcass is the part you don’t see when the door is shut, comprising the sides, shelves, back and base panels and so on.

-Some companies sell entire units, fitted with doors or drawer fronts, while others sell the doors and carcasses separately.
+Some companies sell units in one piece, already fitted with doors or drawer fronts, while others sell the doors and carcasses separately, ready for you or your kitchen fitter to construct on site.
 Others supply flat-packed kitchens, where you or your fitter assemble the whole thing and fix it into place.

 At the cheapest end of the market lie standard, off-the-shelf kitchens, supplied flat-packed.
 Carcasses are usually made from melamine-faced chipboard or similar, and doors will be faced or wrapped in vinyl, PVC, laminate or melamine.